 Students graduate with an Ontario Secondary School Diploma and are very successful in gaining admission to post-secondary institutions, including universities, colleges and arts schools.
 Over 80 per cent of our students pursue post-secondary studies at the university level in such disciplines as: engineering, music, life sciences, visual arts, economics, philosophy, journalism, drama and film.
 Etobicoke School of the Arts is very well known in North America and Europe.
 In May 2010, the Fraser Institute named ESA the top academic school in the GTA.
 Our students also excelled on the Provincial Grade 10 Literacy Test and on the Grade 9 EQAO Results.

-Students major in Dance, Drama, Film, Music Band or Strings, Music Theatre or Contemporary Art.
+Students can opt to pursue a special interest in contemporary art, dance, drama, film, instrumental music, or music theatre.
 Students work with our staff in exciting and dynamic environments known for being vibrant, engaging, welcoming and extremely busy.
-Students must study a minimum of two arts credits of their major each year.
+Students study a minimum of two special interest art credits in Grades 9 to 11 and can opt for one art credit in Grade 12.

 Program Selection Requirements